 Opioid Litigation Background

 Since 2014, local, tribal, and state governments have pursued legal action against pharmaceutical manufacturers and distributors in hopes of recovering a range of costs associated with opioid-related morbidity and mortality.
 These cases fall under two main categories.
 (A third category involves criminal prosecutions.)
 The first is the multi-district litigation (MDL), where 2,600 lawsuits brought by local (cities, counties) and tribal governments have been consolidated to a federal district court in Ohio.
 By October 2019, most of the manufacturer and distributor defendants reached settlement agreements totaling around $325 million with Ohio’s Cuyahoga and Summit counties, which had been selected as the plaintiffs for the MDL’s “bellwether trial” track.
-This trial is scheduled to begin on November 9, 2020.
-Several other local government plaintiffs have trials scheduled throughout 2020.
+This trial is scheduled to begin in October 2021.
+Several other local government plaintiffs have trials scheduled throughout 2021.

 The second category of opioid litigation is the state attorney general-led lawsuits filed in each state’s respective state court.
 Initial settlements have been reached in a few states.
 Notably, in 2019, Oklahoma settled with Teva for $85 million and with Purdue for $270 million, allocating $200 million for the National Center for Addiction Studies and Treatment and $12.5 million for local governments.
 Oklahoma went on to win a trial judgment of $465 million against Johnson & Johnson.
-In August, states asked for $26.4 billion during settlement talks, as many plaintiffs attempt to settle the case without going to court.
-However, many states are still attempting to pursue these claims in court; West Virginia and Ohio both have trials set for early 2021, and the New York trial began with pretrial hearings in August, and jury selection is set to begin in January 2021.
+In August, states asked for $26.4 billion during settlement talks, as many plaintiffs attempt to settle cases without going to court.
+However, many states are still attempting to pursue these claims in court; West Virginia and Ohio both have trials set for 2021, and the New York trial began with pretrial hearings in August, and jury selection took place in January 2021.